Jaganpro/Jaganpro.github.io/aboutme.md

 ### Professional Experience

-* Jag is a Certified Application and System Architect in Salesforce platform who has played critical role in architecting, managing and delivering complex enterprise applications.
-He has deep knowledge in Salesforce best practices, Integration patterns, Salesforce Security, DevOps, LWC and SFDX.
-Jag has received multiple awards for the quality of his work and continues to be requested by name by each client he has done work for.
+* Jag is a certified System and Application Salesforce Architect who has played critical role in architecting, managing and delivering complex enterprise applications.
+He has deep knowledge about Salesforce best practices, Integration patterns, Salesforce Security, DevOps, LWC and SFDX.
+Jag has received multiple awards for his quality work and continues to contribute and give back to Salesforce community.

 ### Implementation Experience

-* Jag has implementation experience with the following Salesforce Products
+* Jag has implementation experience with following Salesforce Products
   * Force.com Platform (Expert)
   * Sales Cloud (Expert)
   * Service Cloud (Expert)